 - Class C Felonies are eligible to be set aside after five years with no convictions.

 - Class A Misdemeanors are eligible to be set aside after three years with no convictions.

-Many Class B Felony Convictions can now be Set Aside
+- Many Class B Felony Convictions can now be Set Aside!

 A felony conviction certainly impacts people in many significant ways.
 A person could be disqualified from being a paid caretaker for a family member.
 A relative hoping to help foster a family member in need may be deemed ineligible due to a past conviction.

 - Bank loans

-Instant background checks are available to almost anyone these days thanks to numerous web services offering comprehensive low-cost reports.
+Instant background checks are available to almost anyone these days, thanks to numerous web services offering comprehensive, low-cost reports.
 Conviction histories can have an effect on a person’s social and personal life as others find out about their record.